REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 3. specific circumstances prevent NC State from gathering evidence sufficient to reach a determination regarding the allegations in the Formal Complaint.

-11.3 Notice of Dismissal.
-If the Formal Complaint is dismissed under the university’s Title IX Sexual Harassment procedures, OIED will provide a simultaneous Notice of Dismissal of Formal Complaint to the Parties in writing with the reason for the dismissal.
+13.3 Notice of Dismissal.
+If the Formal Complaint is dismissed under the Complaint Resolution Process, OEO will simultaneously provide a Notice of Dismissal of Formal Complaint to the Parties in writing with the reason for the dismissal.

-11.4 Effect of Dismissal.
-The dismissal of a Formal Complaint under the university’s Title IX Sexual Harassment procedures does not preclude action under another university policy such as the Code of Student Conduct (POL 11.35.01) or the Equal Opportunity, Non-Discrimination and Affirmative Action Policy (NCSU POL 04.25.05).
+13.4 Effect of Dismissal.
+The dismissal of a Formal Complaint under the Complaint Resolution Process does not preclude action under another University policy or regulation such as the Code of Student Conduct (REG 11.35.05) or REG 04.25.02–Discrimination, Harassment and Retaliation Complaint Procedures.

-13.2 The decision-maker’s written determination will include a description of the allegation(s) at issue; a description of the procedural steps taken since receipt of the Formal Complaint; findings of fact to support the determination; conclusions regarding the application of the University’s policy or policies to the facts; conclusions relating to each allegation, including a determination regarding responsibility and rationale; any disciplinary action to be imposed upon the Respondent; any remedies to be provided to the Complainant for the purpose of restoring or preserving equal access to an Education Program or Activity; and the procedures and permissible bases for appeal.
+15.2 The decision-maker’s written determination will include a description of the allegation(s) at issue; a description of the procedural steps taken since receipt of the Formal Complaint; findings of fact to support the determination; conclusions regarding the application of the University’s Nondiscrimination Policy and this regulation to the facts; conclusions relating to each allegation, including a determination regarding responsibility and rationale; any disciplinary action to be imposed upon the Respondent; any remedies to be provided to the Complainant for the purpose of restoring or preserving equal access to an Education Program or Activity; and the procedures and permissible bases for appeal.

 NC State will maintain for a period of at least seven (7) years all of the following Title IX Sexual Harassment records: